2009-2010 Honda CRF450R Steering Stem Bearing Service

 Steering Stem Installation

-Steering stem bearings require Extreme Pressure grease.
+Steering stem bearings require an Extreme Pressure grease.
 There is very little heat generated in the steering head, so the grease can’t be too thick, or it will not move around the bearings.

-Moly-based greases provide the best protection under extreme load, but they are also incredibly thick.
+Moly based greases provide the best protection under extreme load, but they are also incredibly thick.
 General-purpose grease is the right consistency but provides very little pressure protection.
 I find that a Lithium-based EP grease offers the proper level of protection at the right consistency.

 1. Apply a thick layer of grease around each bearing and outer race.
 You want as much grease in those rollers as possible, so don’t be stingy.